harta55/EnTAP/docs/source/Running_EnTAP/interpreting_the_results.rst

     * Protein Description (description of database entry)
     * E Value (E-value of hit against protein database)

-Gene ontology terms are normalized to levels based on the input flag from the user (or the default of 0,1).
-A level of 0 within the filename indicates that ALL GO terms will be printed to the annotation file.
-Any other level will print that level and anything higher than it.
-Normalization of GO terms to levels is generally done before enrichment analysis and is based upon the hierarchical setup of the Gene Ontology database.
-More information can be found at GO_.

-    * final_annotations.tsv
+    * full_entap.tsv

-        * As mentioned above, the 'X' represents the normalized GO terms for the annotation (GO terms of X level and higher will be printed)
-        * This .tsv file will have the headers as mentioned previously as a summary of the entire pipeline
+        * This .tsv file is essentially a final report from EnTAP that will have the headers as mentioned previously, summarizing the results of the entire pipeline

-    * final_annotated.faa / .fnn
+    * annotated.faa / .fnn / .tsv

-        * Nucleotide and protein fasta files containing all sequences that either hit databases through similarity searching or through the ontology stage
+        * Nucleotide/protein fasta files along with tsv file containing all sequences that either hit databases through similarity searching or through the ontology stage

-    * final_unannotated.faa / .fnn
+    * unannotated.faa / .fnn / .tsv

-        * Nucleotide and protein fasta files containing all sequences that did not hit either through similarity searching nor through the ontology stage
+        * Nucleotide/protein fasta files along with tsv file containing all sequences that did not hit either through similarity searching nor through the ontology stage

-    * final_annotations_contam.faa / .fnn / .tsv
+    * annotated_contam.faa / .fnn / .tsv

-        * Nucleotide, protein, and tab-deliminated files containing all annotated sequences that were flagged as a contaminant
+        * Nucleotide/protein fasta files along with tsv file containing all annotated sequences that were flagged as a contaminant

-    * final_annotations_no_contam.faa / .fnn / .tsv
+    * annotated_without_contam.faa / .fnn / .tsv

-        * Nucleotide, protein, and tab-deliminated files containing all annotated sequences that were not flagged as a contaminant
+        * Nucleotide/protein fasta files along with tsv file containing all annotated sequences that were not flagged as a contaminant

-    * final_annotations_enrich_geneid_go.tsv
+    * x_enrich_geneid_go.tsv

         * Tab-deliminated file that can be used for Gene Enrichment
         * First column contains the gene ID and second column contains the Gene Ontology term corresponding to the gene ID

-    * final_annotations_enrich_geneid_len.tsv
+    * x_enrich_geneid_len.tsv

         * Tab-deliminated file that can be used for Gene Enrichment
         * First column contains the gene ID and second columns contains the effective length from Expression Analysis.
 This file will not be printed if Expression Analysis has not been ran
+        * Note: the Length column will not be printed when Expression Filtering has not been performed

-    * final_annotations_gene_ontology_terms.tsv
+    * x_gene_ontology_terms.tsv

         * Tab-deliminated file that can be used for Gene Enrichment
         * Columns are as follows: Sequence ID, Gene Ontology Term ID, Gene Ontology Term, Gene Ontology Category, and Effective Length